What are Interventions?

 This is an individual reading programme.
 Children work through a book which focuses on phonics.
 It includes lots of non-words to try to stop children from ‘guessing’.

 This is another reading support programme.
 It focuses on phonics.

 Children work in a group.
 Activities are practical and fun and are followed up with written work.

-This is a new intervention that focuses on speech and language skills.
+This is an intervention that focuses on speech and language skills.
 Children work in a small group on a variety of activities which extend their language skills.